aknagar/learn-dotnet-aspire/README.md

 Aspire with Dapr
 https://github.com/SiddyHub/DaprWithAspire

+### Aspire with Dapr
+* Dapr workflow does not work with Worker asp.net temple as it requires an Http endpoint.
+Use Web api template to write Dapr worker.

 # Deploy a cloud-native application automatically

 The code in this repository supports a Learn module focused on automating CI/CD with .NET.
 The module shows you how to: